google/WebFundamentals/src/content/en/updates/2016/09/project_path/web/_project.yaml-book_path/web/updates/_book.yaml-description-BroadcastChannel-API-can-be-used-for-simple-pub/re-rastering-composite.md

 {# wf_updated_on: 2016-09-22 #}
 {# wf_published_on: 2016-09-22 #}
-{# wf_tags: css,webanimations #}
+{# wf_tags: css,webanimations,chrome53 #}

 # Re-rastering Composited Layers on Scale Change {: .page-title }

 {% include "_shared/contributors/chrishtr.html" %}

-## TL;DR
+### TL;DR {: .hide-from-toc }

-All content will be re-rastered when its transform scale changes, if it does not have the `will-change: transform` CSS property.
+Starting in Chrome 53, all content is re-rastered when its transform scale changes, if it does not have the `will-change: transform` CSS property.
 In other words, `will-change: transform` means "please animate it fast".

 This only applies to transforms scales that happen via script manipulation, and **does not apply to CSS animations or Web Animations**.